PART 16 - STATEMENTS OF CASE

-(6) If the defendant disputes the claimant’s statement of value under rule 16.3 he must –
+(6) If the defendant disputes the claimant’s statement of value under rule 16.3 they must—

-(b) if he is able, give his own statement of the value of the claim.
+(b)if they are able, give their own statement of the value of the claim.

-(7) If the defendant is defending in a representative capacity, he must state what that capacity is.
+(7) If the defendant is defending in a representative capacity, they must state what that capacity is.

-(8) If the defendant has not filed an acknowledgment of service under Part 10, the defendant must give an address for service.
+(8) If the defendant has not filed an acknowledgment of service under Part 10, they must give an address for service.

 (Rule 6.23 makes provision in relation to addresses for service.)

-(1) A claimant who does not file a reply to the defence shall not be taken to admit the matters raised in the defence.
+(1) If a claimant does not file a reply to the defence, the defendant must prove the matters raised in the defence.

-(b) fails to deal with a matter raised in the defence, shall be taken to require that matter to be proved.
+(b)fails to deal with a matter raised in the defence,